Frisians: Migration to England and Scotland

 Though it is impossible to know exact numbers and migration patterns, research has indicated that many Frisians were part of the wave of ethnic groups to colonise areas of present-day England alongside the Angles, Saxons and Jutes, starting from around the fifth century when Frisians arrived along the coastline of Kent.

 Frisians principally settled in modern-day Kent, East Anglia, the East Midlands, North East England, and Yorkshire.
 Across these areas, evidence of their settlement includes place names of Frisian origin, such as Frizinghall in Bradford and Frieston in Lincolnshire.

 Similarities in dialect between Great Yarmouth and Friesland have been noted, originating from trade between these areas during the Middle Ages.
 Frisians are also known to have founded the Freston area of Ipswich.

 In Scotland, historians have noted that colonies of Angles and Frisians settled as far north as the River Forth.
 This corresponds to those areas of Scotland which historically constituted part of Northumbria.

 Frisians in Denmark

-The earliest traces of Frisians in modern-day Denmark date back to the 11th century when Frisians settled around Tøndermarsken west of Tønder.
-The evidence for this are the Warften (værfter) in the area that are built after the same method as the ones alongside the Wadden Sea towards the Netherlands.
-They have also been found in Ribe.
+The earliest traces of Frisians in modern-day Denmark date back from the 8th century, when Frisian traders and craftsmen settled down in Ribe.
+In the Later Middle Ages, Frisian farmers settled around Tøndermarsken west of Tønder.
+The evidence for this are the dwelling mounds or terps (værfter) in the area that are built after the same method as the ones alongside the Wadden Sea further south.
+Colonists from the south also settled down in Misthusum in the Ballum marshes near Skærbæk during the 12th of 13th century.
+According to documents around 1400 at least some of them were considered as "Hollanders".